Liver and Gallbladder Cancer

 Stereotactic Body Radiation Therapy (SBRT)Toggle accordion item

 Stereotactic Body Radiation Therapy, or SBRT, is a method of delivering external beam radiation to the site of a tumor using high-dose, precisely focused beams of radiation.
 Once only used for the brain, stereotactic radiation therapy can now be used to treat tumors in other regions of the body, including otherwise inoperable tumors of the liver, thanks to recent advances in imaging, dose delivery and patient positioning techniques.
 SBRT, also known as fractionated radiosurgery (because a fraction of the dose is delivered at each session), destroys tumors with high doses of radiation, while sparing healthy surrounding tissue.
 UMGCCC was the first medical center in the Mid-Atlantic region to offer the Trilogy System, the one of the most advanced forms of technology available for providing stereotactic body radiation therapy.

 Liver TransplantToggle accordion item

 The University of Maryland Medical Center (UMMC) is the state’s busiest liver transplant center.
-For more than 5 years, we have performed one of the highest numbers of liver transplants annually on the East Coast.
-Learn more about the Liver Transplant at the University of Maryland Medical Center.
+For over five years, we have performed among the highest number of liver transplants annually on the East Coast.
+Learn more about the Liver Transplant Center at UMMC.

 Liver ResectionToggle accordion item